-The aggregation of NPAS3, DISC1, TRIOBP-1, and CRMP1 was shown in brains affected by CMIs.
-However, the aggregation was not observed in all CMIs patients, suggesting that protein aggregation is a molecular subtype rather than a universal feature and potentially can be used as a biomarker for specific psychiatric subgroups.
+The aggregation of NPAS3, DISC1, TRIOBP-1, and CRMP1 was shown in brains affected by CMIs and in control samples.
+However, the aggregation was not observed in all CMIs patients and it was observed in controls, suggesting that protein aggregation is a molecular subtype rather than a universal feature and potentially can be used as a biomarker for specific psychiatric subgroups.